grzegorzmazur/yacas/docs/programming_in_yacas/index.rst

 application of rules is stopped at a certain point, leaving an expression not "completely" evaluated:

-* The expression which is the result of a call to a Yacas core function is not evaluated further, even if some rules apply to it.
+* The expression which is the result of a call to a yacas core function is not evaluated further, even if some rules apply to it.
 * The expression is a variable that has a value assigned to it; for example, the variable {x} might have the expression {y+1} as the value.
-That value is not evaluated again, so even if {y} has been assigned another value, say, {y=2} a Yacas expression such as {2*x+1} will evaluate to {2*(y+1)+1} and not to {7}.
+That value is not evaluated again, so even if {y} has been assigned another value, say, {y=2} a yacas expression such as {2*x+1} will evaluate to {2*(y+1)+1} and not to {7}.
 Thus, a variable can have some unevaluated expression as its value and the expression will not be re-evaluated when the variable is used.